Blackprint/blackprint.github.io/docs/Home.md

 |3.
 Sketch|Single container of nodes/diagrams and the cables|
 |4.
 Editor|A collection of tools that can help you for using Blackprint|

 Each of the component have different functionality, so if you want to create an issue please make sure to fill it on the correct repository.
-Currently this documentation is written for JavaScript implementation.

 ---